The Artificial Selection

 The Now is still occurring.
 The question is whether what is being actualized within it is capable of being marked by that actualization – of registering, in any meaningful sense, that it has been somewhere, lost something, and arrived changed.

-If the Now has no thickness of its own, what holds it open?
-Every dependent thing points to something it depends on.
-Follow the chain of dependencies and you reach something that must be self-sustaining.
-One interpretive model — offered as a model, not a proof — is the one given in the book of Exodus, where the ground of being names itself not with a proper noun but with a grammatical claim: I AM.
+One interpretive model – and I offer it as a model, not a proof – is the one given in the book of Exodus, where the ground of being names itself not with a proper noun but with a grammatical claim: I AM.
 Not I was.
 Not I will be.
 Pure, unqualified present tense.
-If such a ground exists, it would sustain the Now the way attention holds a thought — the moment the sustaining withdraws, the thought does not fall.
+No past dependence, no future contingency.
+If such a ground exists, it would sustain the Now the way attention holds a thought – the moment the sustaining withdraws, the thought does not fall.
 It ceases.
+There is no delay, no transition.
+It simply is not.

 VIII.
 What Remains